 If you have placed some consideration in your choice of promotional product to match your target audience, budget and communication goals you will see more results.
 Although generic pens and mugs work wonderfully in terms of repeated exposure, to make a real impression you may want to consider something a little more unique.

-Promotional keyrings are guaranteed to be used on a daily basis so a practical, reliable product that will also been seen as a unique offering from your Business will be very well received.
+Promotional keyrings are guaranteed to be used on a daily basis so a practical, reliable product that will also be seen as a unique offering from your Business will be very well received.
 Options such as bottle opener keyrings containing a LED torch is a great example that can be utilised to ensure the key ring makes its way onto someone’s keys and firmly stays there.

 What is ROI?

 ROI is a way to measure how effective a marketing tactic is at making money.